 3 important genera of mosquitoes in The U.S.

-Culex mosquito known as the Northern house mosquito and the Southern house mosquito likes to rest in high up in the bushes as high as 25 feet it is most active in the evening and is responsible for transmitting West Nile Virus it can lay eggs in temporary water.
+Culex mosquito is known as the Northern house mosquito and the Southern house mosquito likes to rest high up in the bushes as high as 25 feet it is most active in the evening and is responsible for transmitting West Nile Virus it can lay eggs in temporary water.

 Give us a call for more information about our natural and synthetic mosquito control service.